 - 1 tsp baking soda

-Place butter into a small saucepan over medium heat.
+- Place butter in a small saucepan over medium heat.
 Heat, stirring constantly, until deep golden brown.
 Remove from heat and let cool 5 minutes.

 Try not to eat the whole batch in one sitting.
 I wouldn’t really judge you if you did, though. 😉